shanelnumber5/341-web-design/_docs/topic-11/05-margin/02-page.md

 ### Using Margin to Set Center Alignment

-The margin property is also used to center align element, horizontally, in there parent elements.
-This can be accomplished by setting the properties value to `auto`, or by setting both `margin-left: auto;` & `margin-right: auto;`.
+The margin property is also used to center align elements, horizontally, in their parent elements.
+This can be accomplished by setting the properties value to `auto`, or by setting both `margin-left: auto;` and `margin-right: auto;`.

 <div class="codepen-embed">
   <p data-height="400" data-theme-id="30567" data-slug-hash="QWEmeXM" data-default-tab="css,result" data-user="retrog4m3r" data-embed-version="2" data-pen-title="Margin, Pt.
 3" class="codepen"></p>